Written by Backstage Bruce

 The concert started promptly at 8:00 p.m.
 They performed a great mix from their first four albums.
 Jon Bon Jovi on vocals, Richie Sambora on guitar, Alec John Such on bass, Tico Torres on drums and David Bryan on keyboards all blended so well harmonically together it sounded fantastic.
 During the song 'Wanted Dead Or Alive', all the lights dimmed, stage and house, to the point the entire place was dark.
 At once they all turned on, timed perfectly with the loud music, it felt like an explosion of cascading lights.
 It was great.

-I love working at The Meadowlands because it is a stadium and everything is spaced so far apart.
-I get to drive around in a golf cart a lot of the time.
+I loved working at The Meadowlands because it was a stadium and everything was spaced so far apart.
+I got to drive around in a golf cart a lot of the time.
 It is so sweet.
-There are eight spiral ramps that just went on forever.
-We would rip that up, get into golf cart races and try to pop wheelies.
+There were eight spiral ramps that just went on forever.
+We would rip them up, get into golf cart races and try to pop wheelies.
 That is definitely one of my fondest memories of the old Giants Stadium/ Meadowlands.

 We would fill up coolers full of beverages and ice and then put them on the golf cart to run out to the people working in the mixing board area.
 We would always be three of us, one to drive, one to ride passenger and one to ride in back with the coolers.
 If one person tried to drive a few coolers of beverages to the center of the stadium, they would just get mobbed and have all their beverages taken.